Abhiojiki/LeetstreakProduction/README.md

 - The extension requires internet access to fetch continuous data from the platform's API.
 - Make sure your CORS settings are properly configured to allow API requests from your server to  your extension.
 - For development purposes, you can use synthetic data to simulate API responses.
+- web-ext-artifacts folder contains zip folder of this project.

 ## Dependencies